ysmithND/content/README.md

-# whitepapers
+# whitepapers, research, presentations
-Collection of whitepapers I've written either for professional or personal research
+Collection of whitepapers, presentations & research I've completed or am working on either professionally or personally.
+Please provide proper attribution if used in any way